 The entrance itself should be well-lit and welcoming.
 Often times, offices will put boards with names and pictures of the doctors on duty right at the front, so people can get to know the staff before even talking to anyone.
 You might also consider things like umbrella stands and coat racks so patients are not encumbered by their belongings during the visit.

-There is a new trend in doctors’ offices called “modular seating.”
+While some health professionals prefer to use traditional waiting room chairs in their medical facilities, there is a new trend in doctors’ offices called “modular seating.”
 This is where long, cushioned benches are adorned with soft, movable separators so people can create individual seats that fit their body type, or longer benches if they are there with children or a spouse.

 If that’s a little too high tech for you, most designers suggest individual chairs ahead of couches, as sitting next to strangers is the last thing people want to do when filling out highly personal medical evaluation forms.

-Make sure the chairs face the reception desk, so people don’t ever think they’re being ignored or forgotten.
+Another thing to keep in mind when it comes to your waiting room is to make sure the chairs face the reception desk, so people don’t ever think they’re being ignored or forgotten.
 Again, it’s important that your receptionist can see the patients and not be behind a window or glass, since this can also add to that feeling of being stuck in the office.

-You also need to consider seating for “special populations” like the elderly, or disabled patients.
+You also need to consider seating for “special populations” like the elderly or disabled patients.
 Remember, many disabled or elderly people have a hard time getting up from sofas and low-level seating, so higher chairs are needed.

 Similarly, obese patients require wider chairs, not necessarily more durable ones.
 The average obese patient is only 294 pounds, and 99% of the population weighs less than 440 pounds, so that expensive chair that supports half a ton isn’t necessary.
 A wide chair with big armrests however, is.